astrorama/SourceXtractorPlusPlus/doc/src/Model.rst

 Model parameters
 ~~~~~~~~~~~~~~~~

-In |SExtractor++|, any of the model parameters $q_j$ may be a constant parameter, a free parameter, or a dependent parameter.
+In |SExtractor++|, any of the model parameters :math:`q_j` may be a constant parameter, a free parameter, or a dependent parameter.

 Constant parameters
 ^^^^^^^^^^^^^^^^^^^